How The Best eCommerce Sites Win at Web Design [47 Examples]

-The use of graphic design, structured text, and easy-to-read font allows me to feel confident in my buying decision.
+The use of graphic design, structured text, and easy-to-read font allow me to feel confident in my buying decision.

 JCPenney – Emphasis on Help and Support in a Mobile World

 Trust and comfort, in part, comes from knowing that if something goes wrong, the company you’re dealing with has your back.
 At the bottom of every phase of the checkout, JCPenney gives mobile users multiple ways to reach out for immediate support.

-While a customer might be filling their shopping cart from a smartphone, chat is a far more popular way to get help in-the-moment.
+While a customer might be filling their shopping cart from a smartphone, chat is a far more accessible way to get help in-the-moment.

 2. GAP – Checkout for Returning Customers

 Customers want to check out quickly.
 For returning customers, having to enter payment and shipping information into the system more than once is a major let down.
 Allowing customers to log in and pick up where they left off in the checkout process is a key factor in building loyalty – making it easier to score repeat business.

 Gap – Mobile Checkout Ui Is 2000 and Late